 This is very unlikely unless if you have done the test wrongly.
+In the faint line on pregnancy test be false.
 The reasons by which the test could go wrong are:

-- In some cases, rare tumors can produce hCG in the body so a pregnancy test would detect the same, but you might not be pregnant
+In some cases, rare tumours can produce hCG in the body so a pregnancy test would detect the same, but you might not be pregnant